jeffreypierce/gdi-git-tips/Readme.md

 # Girl Develop It!
 This is an example repo and playground for the Burlington Girl Develop It **Git and Github** workshop.
+Git is AWESOME!!!

 ## Common Git Commands